To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Purebred Yorkshire Terriers have amazing coats that distinguish them from many other breeds.
 What’s the breed standard?
 Their hair must be glossy, silky, fine, and perfectly straight.
 The coat is grown out very long and parted on his face and down the middle of his back.
 But the coat color is what sets them apart.
 Yorkshire Terrier puppies are black and tan, but their coloring transitions into blue and gold as adult dogs.
 Traditionally the blue color starts from the back of the neck and runs to the end of the tail, but some Yorkies have variations.

-A Yorkie’s coat must be long (to floor length) for shows, but many owners trim the hair short for easier maintenance.
-If left long, their coat is challenging to maintain on a daily basis.
-They require daily brushing and a coat oil to keep the hair from getting knotted.
+For shows, a Yorkie’s coat must be long (to floor-length), but many owners trim the hair short for easier maintenance.
+If left long, their coat is challenging to maintain daily.
+They require daily brushing and coat oil to keep the hair from getting knotted.
 The good news?
 Yorkshire Terriers have minimal shedding.
-Yorkies need regular bathing (once every three weeks), nail trimming and teeth brushing.
+Yorkies need regular bathing (once every three weeks), nail trimming, and teeth brushing.

 There are a couple of popular breed variations with the Yorkshire Terrier.
 These don’t include hybrid breeds.

 The defining characteristic of the Parti Yorkie is its coat color.
 Parti Yorkies have the traditional coloring of black, tan, and white, but many different color combinations occur with this Yorkshire Terrier variation.
 Although the AKC has included the Parti classification since 2000, there’s still some debate among hardcore Yorkie breeders that the Parti shouldn’t be considered a true representation of the breed.